 Like Mathews, Cowboys running back DeMarco Murray has long been associated with the injury-prone tag.
-Unlike Mathews, Murray did not play a full 16 games this year, but he was still very productive.
+While he did not play a full 16 games last year, Murray was still very productive.

 During a six-game stretch from Week 10 to 16 (team's bye was in Week 11), Murray scored double-digit fantasy points every week and had three games with at least 20 fantasy points.

 Only two running backs — McCoy (152.5) and Charles (144.33) — averaged more yards from scrimmage per game than Murray (123.67) during that span.
 Only Charles (11) had more touchdowns than Murray (seven) over that stretch as well.

 There will always be injury risk for Murray, or any running back for that matter, but he could be in store for a monster season provided he maintains good health in 2014.

 Here are my updated 2014 fantasy football running back rankings (standard scoring):

 1(a).
 LeSean McCoy, Philadelphia Eagles

 5. Eddie Lacy, Green Bay Packers

 7. DeMarco Murray, Dallas Cowboys